alexch/codelikethis/public/lessons/javascript/the_command_line.md

     pwd

-This stands for "print working directory" or "present working directory" (not "password").
+This stands for "print working directory" (not "password").

+> Most of the time you can also look at the prompt to see what the current directory is.

 # Home Directory